West Coast Trail Day 5 – Camper Bay to Thrasher Cove

 Previous entry: Day 4 – Carmanah Creek to Camper Bay

-I had set up the alarm for 7:30am, but woke up a half hour earlier instead to the noise everybody else was making in camp.
-I packed up quickly and hiked together with Monika and Marie.
-I switched my 15 lb (6-7 kg) with Marie’s 50-60 lb (23-27 kg) backpack for the first mile or so.
-What a difference it made.
-I had to focus on every step I took just to keep my balance.
+I had set the alarm for 7:30am, but woke up a half hour earlier instead to the noise of people in the campground.
+I packed quickly and hiked together with Monika and Marie.
+I switched my 15 lb (6-7 kg) with Marie’s 50-60 lb (23-27 kg) backpack for the first mile, and what a difference it made.
+I had to focus on every step just to keep my balance.

 The beach section was a lot of fun.
 The hiking is mostly over rocks instead of sand.
 There was one surge channel about 1 meter wide that we had to jump over.
 We soon run into another hiking group in front of us.